 SMS vs. MMS — The Difference

-Though SMS and MMS have some similarities, they are also different in many regards.
+Though SMS and MMS have some similarities, they are also different.
 Below are a few of them.

 1. Accessibility

-The SMS text messaging technology is universal; every cellular network and mobile device supports SMS.
-From smartphones to other mobile devices, all of them come equipped with an SMS texting feature.
+SMS text messaging technology is universal.
+Every cellular network and mobile device supports SMS.
+They all have an SMS texting feature from smartphones to other mobile devices.
 But unlike SMS, not every cell phone is MMS-enabled.
-When you send an MMS to a phone that can’t accept multimedia content, the message appears as a plain text.
-Therefore, the sender and receiver both require a data package for communication via the MMS protocol.
+When you send an MMS to a phone that can’t accept multimedia content, the message appears as plain text.
+Therefore, the sender and receiver require a data package for communication via the MMS protocol.

 2. Message Length

 Another difference between an SMS and MMS is the character limit per text.
 The character count for an SMS is 160, whereas MMS messages do not have a standard limit.
-An SMS automatically splits into segments when it exceeds the 160 character limit.
-However, the amount and size of MMS you can send depends on the carrier and the recipient’s mobile configuration.
+An SMS automatically splits into segments or converts to an MMS when it exceeds the 160-character limit.
+However, the amount and size of MMS messages you can send depends on the carrier and the recipient’s mobile configuration.

 3. Content Limitations

-With SMS, you can only send plain texts or links to the multimedia content; you cannot add the items within the body of the text.
-MMS gives you the freedom to embed media files, such as images, videos, audios, and gifs.
-However, you can only send or receive interactive media if your cellular device is equipped with an MMS facility.
+With SMS, you can only send plain texts or links to multimedia content; you cannot add the items within the body of the text.
+MMS allows you to embed media files like images, videos, audio, and GIFs.
+However, users can only send or receive interactive media if their cellular device has an MMS facility.

 4. Transmission Mechanism

 When you send a text message via SMS, it goes to a Short Message Service Center (SMSC).
 These centers offer a store and forward mechanism.
-They send or queue the message for resending.
-Some centers also provide a "forward and forget" feature, which discards the message once sent.
+They send the message or queue text messages for resending.
+Some centers also provide a “forward and forget” feature, which discards the message once sent.

 The transmission mechanism of an MMS is similar to sending and receiving SMS at the initial stage.
 However, the process changes when the message center forwards the MMS to the recipient on another carrier.

-The center sends the MMS via the internet and determines if the recipient’s phone set is MMS equipped.
-If it is, then the center sends a URL to the recipient as a text message so that the phone browser can display the content.
-In case the phone does not have MMS viewing facility, the recipient can view the message in a web browser.
+The center sends the MMS via the Internet and determines if the recipient’s device is MMS-equipped.
+If it is, the center sends a URL to the recipient as a text message so that the phone browser can display the content.
+Once the phone receives the message, it will retrieve the message content and display it dynamically in the message window.
+The recipient can view the message in a web browser if the phone does not have an MMS viewing facility.

 5. SMS Marketing vs. MMS Marketing

-When it comes to using text messaging as a branding tool, companies typically incorporate both SMS and MMS protocols.
+Companies typically incorporate SMS and MMS protocols when using text messaging as a branding tool.
 Both have distinct advantages.
 For example, SMS does not require additional app downloads.
 Businesses use SMS texting for various purposes, such as:

 • Marketing promotions, such as announcing an upcoming product launch or sale